 In most cases, the control file will be distributed using email.
-It can also be directly loaded onto a device using messaging apps that allow attachments.
+It can also be distributed using messaging apps that allow attachments.
 File sharing using Airdrop or Bluetooth can be useful if the researcher provides participants with mobile devices for the survey.
 For larger studies, you may also opt for a web server distribution method.

 These options are detailed here.

 The best participant experience is to include a "subject-id" in each file.
 This requires the researcher to make a small change and add a subject ID line to each individual participant's control file.
 An example of how to set the ID follows.

 If a participant's subject ID is not included in the control file, he or she will be asked for their ID when starting the survey.
 The researcher will need to inform participants of what ID to use prior to starting the survey.

 Note that for a scheduled survey, the ID only needs to be entered when the series of surveys is first started.
 It is saved for subsequent survey runs.

 In most cases, researchers collect data using email but file sharing can also be used, typically when a researcher provides participants with devices.
 It is important that participants have a valid email account on their device if the email method is used.